Dengue virus: Vaccine research

 Two types of dengue vaccine have been approved and are commercially available.
 On 5 December 2022 the European Medicines Agency approved Qdenga, a live tetravalent attenuated vaccine for adults, adolescents and children from four years of age.
-The 2016 vaccine Dengvaxia is only recommended in individuals who have been previously infected, or in populations with a high rate of prior infection by age nine.
+The 2016 vaccine Dengvaxia, developed by Sanofi-Pasteur, is only recommended in individuals aged 9–45 years who have been previously infected, or in populations with a high rate of prior infection by age nine.
 Dengvaxia has been approved in 11 countries (Mexico, the Philippines, Indonesia, Brazil, El Salvador, Costa Rica, Paraguay, Guatemala, Peru, Thailand, and Singapore).
+On May 1, 2019, the U.S. Food and Drug Administration announced the approval of Dengvaxia, the first vaccine for the prevention of dengue disease caused by all dengue virus serotypes in people ages 9 through 16 who have laboratory-confirmed previous dengue infection and who live in endemic areas.
+Dengue is endemic in the U.S. territories of American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands.

 Several vaccines are under development by private and public researchers.
 Developing a vaccine against the disease is challenging.
 With four different serotypes of the virus that can cause the disease, the vaccine must immunize against all four types to be effective.
 Vaccination against only one serotype could possibly lead to severe dengue hemorrhagic shock when infected with another serotype due to antibody-dependent enhancement.
 When infected with Dengue virus, the immune system produces cross-reactive antibodies that provide immunity to that particular serotype.
 However, these antibodies are incapable of neutralizing other serotypes upon reinfection and actually increase viral replication.
 When macrophages consume the 'neutralized' virus, the virus is able to replicate within the macrophage, causing disease.
 These cross-reactive, ineffective antibodies ease access of the virus into macrophages, which induces more severe disease (dengue hemorrhagic fever, dengue shock syndrome).
 A common problem faced in dengue-endemic regions is when mothers become infected with dengue; after giving birth, offspring carry the immunity from their mother and are susceptible to hemorrhagic fever if infected with any of the other three serotypes.
 One vaccine was in phase III trials in 2012 and planning for vaccine usage and effectiveness surveillance had started.